-- Freight & Small Truck Traffic: Truck traffic accessing the large industrial/warehouse area west • of the corridor can worsen traffic congestion when making trips to/from Pine Ridge Rd and the I-75 interchange. - School Traffic: Multiple schools east of the corridor, along with the County school bus • maintenance facility, can create additional stress on the corridor during times of heavy activity. - Signal Coordination: Four signalized intersections exist along this relatively short corridor.
+- Freight & Small Truck Traffic: Truck traffic accessing the large industrial/warehouse area west of the corridor can worsen traffic congestion when making trips to/from Pine Ridge Rd and the I- - School Traffic: Multiple schools east of the corridor, along with the County school bus maintenance facility, can create additional stress on the corridor during times of heavy activity. - Signal Coordination: Four signalized intersections exist along this relatively short corridor.
 Additional traffic signals also exist along Pine Ridge Road creating challenges related to timing and coordination.

-- Naples Boulevard: Most of the large concentration of retail stores and restaurants on the • southwest end of the corridor is already accessed primarily by a large signalized intersection at Naples Boulevard, which reduces the number of turning movements along the corridor and connects to Pine Ridge Road. - Canal Right-of-Way: The canal along the east side the corridor provides an opportunity for • creating future multi-use path segments for recreation and connecting to other non-motorized facilities or transit stop locations.
+- Naples Boulevard: Most of the large concentration of retail stores and restaurants on the southwest end of the corridor is already accessed primarily by a large signalized intersection at Naples Boulevard, which reduces the number of turning movements along the corridor and connects to Pine Ridge Road. - facilities or transit stop locations.